Social Icons

 Directed by Bao Tran

-The three get wind from another martial artist in another dojo that their master was probably killed, he gave them leads.
-One turned out to be a dead end and the other led to a man who had replaced all three.
-When the three left with Danny set to be the new leader of the clan, their master had trained a replacement.
-It was this disciple that knows the truth about what happened to their master.
-I can safely say that the fight in the end, is worth seeing for the comedy and the choreography.
+The three learn from another martial artist at a different dojo that their master was likely murdered.
+This person gives them leads, one of which turns out to be a dead end.
+However, the other points them to a man who replaced all three of them.
+When the trio left, with Danny set to be the new leader of the clan, their master had secretly trained a replacement.
+This new disciple holds the truth about what really happened to their Sifu.

 The Witcher: Nightmare of the Wolf (2021)